-I wasn’t sure if it was better to soak the rice before cooking so I did an experiment.
+I wasn’t sure if it was better to soak the rice before cooking, so I did an experiment.

 Once I started cooking brown rice like pasta, I wasn’t going back to any other cooking method.
-But I wanted to see if there was any other tips to enhance the texture and appearance.
+But I wanted to see if there were any other tips to enhance the texture and appearance.

 - Presoaking Rice